murillo-nahas/data-structures/graphs/README.md

 We can use Graphs when we need to solve complex problems with data relationships, or when we need to represent real life problems, like chess movements, computer network, etc.

+- Subway lines from big cities uses Graphs to earn time.
+- Post offices uses Graphs to minimize ways to earn time.

 #### Materials